Kalopsia-dev/Kalopsia-dev/README.md

 <h2 align="center" class="section-heading">💻 About Me</h2>
 <p align="center">I'm Kalopsia, passionate volunteer developer and administrator at <a href="https://nwnarelith.com">Arelith</a>, a vibrant <a href="https://www.beamdog.com/games/neverwinter-nights-enhanced/">Neverwinter Nights</a> server that thrives on collaborative storytelling.
-By day, I'm delving into the depths of Data Science and Machine Learning in my Artificial Intelligence degree.
+By day, I delve into the depths of Data Science and Machine Learning in my Artificial Intelligence degree.
 By night, I develop engaging game mechanics for a worldwide community.</p>

 <h2 align="center" class="section-heading">🛠️ Tech Stack</h2>
 <p align="center">As an aspiring AI Engineer, I wield a diverse set of programming languages and tools to streamline processes and turn innovative ideas into reality.
 My current technical expertise encompasses the following technologies:</p>